Bloomsburg: Microcosm of a larger problem

-this was written in reply to a post on social media about greek life, and healthy numbers of members in an organization, housing problems, and a host of other topics.
-This reply specifically mentions and refers to Bloomsburg University (because this is the University I know and understand) but I believe the points contained would be valid in many (if not all) college campuses today.
+This piece was originally written in regard to greek life, healthy numbers of members in an organization, housing problems, and a host of other topics at Bloomsburg University.
+This piece specifically mentions and refers to Bloomsburg University (because this is the University I know and understand) but I believe the points contained would be valid in many (if not all) college campuses today.

 For example: I was recently dismayed to find out that Delta Pi hasn't had a Banquet in a long time.
 I just figured they were having them, and not showing me the photos (since that's what I tell them to do).
 But they haven't been able to get it together, due to low numbers and a brotherhood that is, "not exactly rich" (their words).

 Delta Pi is presently the most diverse fraternity on campus.
 That is a wonderful thing, and it also presents new challenges.
 Some social / some financial.

 I believe that Delta Pi (and many other Bloom fraternities) could benefit from a "white paper" new start in regard to new member programs (Pledging).
 I think it all starts there.
 There have been discussions for many years about a completely new program for Delta Pi, but the pressure of "tradition" looms large over many members (even though "traditions" of today, look nothing like the "traditions" of my day.
 Begging the question: if they are completely different, can we really call them "traditions"?
 But I digress...

 Recently at Bloomburg, there has been a debate on the mens side in regard to "signing up" to be in a fraternity, vs. "earning your letters".

 Some young men feel that not "earning" letters is an insult to your organization.
 They feel the more open and inclusive programs of some organizations reduce membership in a fraternity to the equivilent of joining the racketball club.
 Some folks feel like joining a fraternity needs to be more of an ordeal (like joining the scouts, military or police) to show respect and reverance for the organization.